UCI-Android-Group-4/youtube-wrapped/README.md

 * Login screen
    * Will have a sign in button to redirect you to the Youtube login
    * After login, will be sent to the Wrapped screen
-* Wrapped screen
+* Wrapped View Pager
-   * Shows your favorite channels, most watched videos, and favorite genre all in one page
+   * Shows your favorite channels, most watched videos, and favorite genre all in two swipable fragments

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Login screen
-* Wrapped Screen
+* Wrapped View Pager (2 Pages)

 **Flow Navigation** (Screen to Screen)

 * Login screen -> OAuth Youtube Login
-* OAuth Youtube Login -> Wrapped Screen
+* OAuth Youtube Login -> Wrapped View Pager
-* Wrapped Screen -> (Optional) login a new User
+* Wrapped View Pager -> (Optional) login a new User

 ## Wireframes
 <img src="https://github.com/UCI-Android-Group-4/youtube-wrapped/blob/main/wireframe1.PNG" width=600>